adeira/universe/src/mrtnzlml-meta/docs/archive/flow.md

 ---

 :::danger deprecated
 This is a collection of outdated sections that are no longer valid or somehow inaccurate.
-Current docs can be found here: [meta](../flow)
+Current docs can be found here: [flow meta](../flow)
 :::

 ## Types-first architecture